shakfu/Spotykach/docs/dev/indicator-comparison.md

 Companion to [`indicator-grammar.md`](indicator-grammar.md), which reverse-engineers the full indicator vocabulary from the reference `granular` engine.
 This document asks the follow-up question: **do the other engines actually use that vocabulary, or are they leaving capability on the table?**

 Short answer: **most engines use a small fraction of what the panel can express.** The rich grammar (mode-hued arcs, position/grain dots, red pickup-deviation overlays, breathe, clock-locked blink, the eight named per-deck indicators, storage rings) is almost entirely a `granular` phenomenon.
-Own-display engines converge on a common minimal dialect — *level arc + pitch/position dot + play dot + mode LEDs* — and a couple (`softcut`, `shuttle`, `chuck`) go further but **re-implement** platform features rather than reuse them.
+Own-display engines converge on a common minimal dialect — *level arc + pitch/position dot + play dot + mode LEDs* — and several (`softcut`, `shuttle`, `chuck`, `bard`) go further but **re-implement** platform features rather than reuse them.

+> **2026-07-31 audit refresh (TODO P0).** §7 below re-runs this comparison against the current tree, across *every* engine including the ones that postdate the original write-up (`bard`, `pstretch`, `glitch`, `qdelay`, `softcut`, `mosc`).
+Net finding: the shared toolkit `src/engine/indicators.h` now exists and `tape` + `shuttle` are migrated onto it, but **13 own-display engines still hand-roll everything** and call zero toolkit helpers.
+The per-engine table and the ranked migration worklist are in §7.

 ---